VivianoRiccardo/TOB-Too-Obvious-Baby-LichessBot/README.md

 python3 interface.py
 ```

-2) From Binary, go to prog directory and click 2 times on BOT
+2) From Binary, go to prog directory and click 2 times on TOB

 # Create a Lichess webApp